-While RGB lighting and macro keys might seem like all the rage in gaming keyboards, all those extra features add up.
-Between the Roccat Suora and HyperX Alloy FPS, it’s clear there’s a demand for affordable keyboards with a straightforward design and fewer gimmicks.
+While RGB lighting and dedicated macro keys are all the rage among the best gaming keyboards, these bells and whistles cost money.
+Between the Roccat Suora and the HyperX Alloy FPS, it’s clear that there’s a demand for affordable gaming keyboards with simple, no-frills design and no gimmicks.

 Compared to most gaming keyboards or even most traditional keyboards, the Logitech G413 might look a little naked.
 Without a traditional plastic case, you can see the keyboard’s underlying base plate in all its glory.

 The lack of an external shell doesn’t affect the rigidity of the Logitech G413 Carbon.
 You’ll be stumped if you try to bend or even find any weak points on this keyboard, thanks to its solid, aluminum-magnesium alloy plate.
 Even the plastic underside of the Logitech G413 carbon feels tough, thanks to a set of diagonally molded lines, which adds to its rigidity, while elevating it slightly above a basic, plastic base.

 While we dig the painted black metal and red backlighting on the Logitech G413 Carbon, we dig the brighter steel panel and white backlighting on the Silver version even more – though you’ll only find this variant at Best Buy stores in the United States.

 The only thing some users might not love is how the key caps basically hover right above the base board without any protection on the sides.
 We personally love the simpler design, and cleanup is easier too.

 Since Logitech introduced the ostentatious , the company’s keyboards have grown progressively thinner and more sophisticated.
 The Logitech G413 feels like the last major step in that direction with a completely bare frame that measures just a centimeter thick.